davezen1/golden-path-astro-okta/README.md

 - **Token storage**: sessionStorage (tokens cleared when browser closes)

 ## Troubleshooting

+### Using the Diagnostics Tool

+**First step:** Visit `/diagnostics` to run automated configuration checks.

+The tool will verify:
+- Environment variables are properly set
+- Redirect URI matches current URL
+- Okta domain is reachable
+- HTTPS requirements (for production)

+Check the browser console for detailed diagnostic output.

 ### "Invalid redirect_uri"
 - Ensure the redirect URI in your `.env` file exactly matches what's configured in your Okta application